 • “Test drive” this new initiative before making it available organization wide.

 Training is never a one-and-done experience.
 Organizations always starve for improvement, so the shelf life of even the best eLearning can be anywhere from a few months to just over a year.
-Review all of your training modules at least twice a year for accuracy; expect that you will need to either update or completely revise your training modules on an annual basis.
+Review all of your online training modules at least twice a year for accuracy; expect that you will need to either update or completely revise your content on an annual basis.

+Now that you know how to develop a training module, it’s time to put your new knowledge into practice.
 Still don’t have iSpring Suite Max?
-Download this course authoring software for free now and start creating engaging training modules right away!
+Download this course authoring software for free now and start creating impactful training modules right away!

 If you’re looking for a reliable, easy-to-use LMS, get an iSpring Learn trial or request a demo!